Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

   - The first argument `sig_i_Array` is the pointer to the start address of the memory space for the transaction
   - The second argument is the transaction size in bytes.

-4. Similarly, `aie2gm()` is used to initiate memory-mapped AXI4 transactions for the AI Engine-ML to write to DDR memory spaces.
+4. Similarly, use `aie2gm()` to initiate memory-mapped AXI4 transactions for the AI Engine-ML to write to DDR memory spaces.

     ```
     aie_dut.sig_o.aie2gm(sig_o_Array, BLOCK_SIZE_out_Bytes);
     ```

-    `aie_dut.sig_o.aie2gm_nb()` is a non-blocking function in a sense that it returns immediately when the transaction is issued, that is, it does not wait for the transaction to complete.
+    `aie_dut.sig_o.aie2gm_nb()` is a non-blocking function in a sense that it returns immediately on issuing the transaction.
+This means it does not wait for the transaction to complete.

-5. The results are compared with the golden values and printed out.
+5. Compare the results with the golden values and print them out.

 6. When PS has completed processing, the memory space allocated by GMIO::malloc can be released by GMIO::free.